 Uppsala University’s Botanical Garden is the oldest in Sweden.
-It was founded in 1655 by the polymath Olaf Rudbeck the elder, professor of medicine, on the site currently occupied by the Linnaeus Garden.
-In the middle of the 17th century Olaf Rudbeck also founded the Uppsala Castle garden, which became the current Botanical Garden at the end of the 18th century.
+It was founded in 1655 by the polymath Olof Rudbeck the elder, professor of medicine, on the site currently occupied by the Linnaeus Garden.
+In the middle of the 17th century Olof Rudbeck also founded the Uppsala Castle garden, which became the current Botanical Garden at the end of the 18th century.

 Read more about the history of The Linnaean Gardens of Uppsala.

-Together, the Botanical Garden, Linnaeus Garden and Linaeus’ Hammarby form the Uppsala Linnaean Gardens and are administratively part of the 'music and museums' division of Uppsala University and run by the University with financial help from Uppsala Municipality.
+The Botanical Garden, The Linnaeus Garden and Linnaeus’ Hammarby form The Linnaean Gardens of Uppsala as a subdepartment of the Music and Museums division of Uppsala University.
+It is managed by the University with a financial contribution from Uppsala Municipality.

-The Linnaean Gardens have an advisory steering group that contains representatives from Uppsala University and Uppsala Municipality.
+The Linnaean Gardens of Uppsala have an advisory steering group with representatives from Uppsala University and Uppsala Municipality.